m0ru/bak/02a_state_of_the_art.md

 ### Model-View-Controller {#sec:mvc}

 On of the, if not the most classical architectural pattern typically used in frontend-programming is Model-View-Controller.
 It was first introduced in the 70s at the Palo Alto Research Center [@ReenskaugThingModelViewEditor1979] and first formally published by @KrasnerCookbookUsingModelview1988.
 As it's still widely used and angular's MVC ([@sec:angular-mvc]) is a variant thereof it shall be shortly described here for the sake of completeness.
-The pattern mainly consists of three types of building blocks (as can also be seen in figure [@fig:mvc]): <!--TODO {TODO sources}-->
+The pattern mainly consists of three types of building blocks (as can also be seen in figure [@fig:mvc]):

 * **controllers** contain the lion's share of the business logic.
 User input gets handled by them and they get to query the model.
 Depending on these two information sources they decide what messages to send to the the model, i.e. the controller telling the model to change.
 Usually there is one controller per view and vice-versa.
 * **models** hold the application's state and make sure it's consistent.
 If something in the data changes, it notifies views and controllers depending on it.
 These notifications can be parametrized, telling the dependants what changed.